facileManager/facileManager-docs/docs/getting-started/prerequisites.md

 facileManager (fM) and its modules have two parts -- the server and the client(s).
 The server is where the web interface runs from and holds all of the information.
-The client is installed on the systems to interact with the server.
+The client (or agent) is installed on the systems to interact with the server.

 !!! note
     It is **_not_** required to host the MySQL database on the same server as the web interface.